-The University of California is implementing SB 791 and AB 810 effective January 1, 2025.
+The University of California implemented the changes to California Education Code Sections 92612.1 and 92612.2 effective January 1, 2025.
 This means all academic recruitments opened on January 1, 2025, and thereafter, are subject to the misconduct disclosure requirements, and authorization release and prior employer follow-up where applicable.
-UC Merced will not apply these requirements to recruitments that opened prior to January 1, 2025.
+UC Merced did not apply these requirements to recruitments that opened prior to January 1, 2025.